One of my favorite Vietnamese dishes is Vietnamese Spring Rolls. The Vietnamese Spring Rolls are considered a traditional Vietnamese dish.

-In Vietnam spring rolls are thought to have been introduced to Vietnam by Chinese immigrants.
+In Vietnam, spring rolls are thought to have been introduced to Vietnam by Chinese immigrants.
 But the Vietnamese spring rolls are quite different than the Chinese spring rolls as the spring rolls have been changed and adjusted to suit the local Vietnamese taste.

 What is unique about the Vietnamese spring rolls is there is no fixed or exact recipe.
-Because of this, you may find different tastes and recipes from not the only region to region but also family to family.
+Because of this, you may find different tastes and recipes from not only region to region but also from family to family.

 Our Vietnamese Spring Roll (Nem) Recipe

-- Rice Paper – The Vietnamese rice paper is an important part of the Vietnamese Spring Roll.
+- Rice Paper – Vietnamese rice paper is an integral part of the Vietnamese Spring Roll.
 The spring rolls skins for Chinese spring rolls are not the same as the Vietnamese.
 The Vietnamese rice paper is white and very thin.
 Most rice paper is so thin you can almost see through it.
-So it important that you get the proper rice paper for your spring rolls.
+So it is important that you get the proper rice paper for your spring rolls.
 You can find on Amazon or in many Asian Grocery stores Vietnamese brands such as Three Ladies, Huu Company, Rose, Bamboo Tree, and Star Anise brands.

 Video to Make Vietnamese Spring Rolls (Nem)